kseth-official/roguelikedungeoncrawler/README.md

 ### *Post Phase 2*
 The following user stories will be implemented post phase 2 before beginning phase 3:

-- As a user, I want to be able to see an enemy on the map.
+- As a user, I want to be able to see an enemy on the map. (check)
-- As a user, I want to be able to load a save file from within a game.
+- As a user, I want to be able to pause the game and access a menu with options to
+  - return back to the game,
+  - return back to the main menu without saving,
+  - save the game, and
+  - exit the game. (check)
-- As a user, I want to be able to pause the game and access a menu with options.
+- As a user, I want to be able to see my current health. (check)
-- As a user, I want to be able to lose 20 health upon interaction with an enemy.
+- As a user, I want to be able to lose 20 health upon interaction with an enemy, and not be able to walk through them. (check)
+- As a user, I want to be able to view my inventory. (check)
-- As a user, I want to be able to see my current health.
+- As a user, I want to be able to add Small Health Potions to my inventory. (check)
-- As a user, I want to be able to use a Small Health Potion to increase my health by 25.
+- As a user, I want to be able to use Small Health Potions in my inventory to increase my health by 25. (check)